samisnotinsane/Connect-Z/README.md

 # Connect-Z
-Game checker for a generalised version of the 'Connect 4' game where frame size can be arbitrary and target line of any length.
+In Connect Z the concept of the traditional game of Connect Four is generalized to include playing frames of any size and a target lines of any length.
+When provided with a data file that describes a game of Connect Z this checker program determines if that game was won, drawn or contains an error of some kind.

+# Branches
+master: stable/release
+dev: cutting-edge